-The Amaia Beanie will become your go-to hat every year!
-This is the hat that is perfect for all your winter adventures and bad hair days.
+This ribbed crochet beanie pattern will become your go-to hat every year!
+The Amaia Beanie is ideal for all your winter adventures and bad hair days.
 The classic faux-knit ribbing makes the hat classic and modern the fold-up brim is the perfect way to adjust the amount of slouch.

 One day when I was scrolling on Pinterest, (what else is new?)
 I saw a knit-ribbed beanie that had this beautiful ribbing with the brim folded up.

 I knew I instantly had to recreate the beanie in crochet!